 Meetings: every 3rd Monday of each month in the Small Hall, commencing at 7:30pm

 - The Digital Imaging Group.
-Leaders: David Abbott and Sheila Tester
+Leaders: Richard Ryder and Sheila Tester

 The objective of the Digital Imaging Group is to enhance members’ knowledge of just some of the myriad of post processing techniques available to the digital photographer.
 There is a wealth of knowledge within Chichester Camera Club and experienced members gladly share and demonstrate proven techniques at these evenings.